 2. Never Allow the Floor to Air Dry

-Allowing your marble floors to air dry can be fatal.
-When the floor air dries, both water and detergent are getting absorbed by the marble.
+Allowing your marble floors to air dry can be tragic.
+When the floor air dries, marble absorbs both water and detergent.
 This will discolor or stain your floors.

 Always use a clean cloth or towel to dry the floor after mopping.
-It’s also a good idea to use as little water as possible when washing by wringing it thoroughly.
+It’s also good to use as little water as possible when washing by wringing it thoroughly.

 The additional process of rinsing and drying marble floors can make cleaning more difficult.
 However, this will give the best results while preserving the sensitive surface.